uzairshah32/Coursera_Capstone/README.md

 - k-Nearest Neighbor

 ## 4. Results
-The results of each of the three models varied; one excelled at predicting the positives accurately while the other predicted the negativves better.
-It was evident by the results that the predictions could have been improved if there was a more complete dataset at hand.
+The results of each of the three models had variations among them, one worked very well at predicting the positives accurately while the other predicted the negativves better.

+### Decision Tree
+The criterion chosen for the classifier was ‘entropy’ and the max depth was ‘6’.

 #### Decision Tree Classification Report
 <p align="center"><img src="https://github.com/uzairshah32/Coursera_Capstone/blob/master/Images/DT%20Classification%20Report.PNG" width="700"/></p>